thor314/uncloak/courses/rust cryptography engineering/course-Rust Cryptography Engineering Study Group Syllabus.md

 ## What
 A 4-month, open to the public, Rust Cryptography Engineering weekly study group, covering topics in [*Cryptography Engineering: Design Principles and Practical Applications*](https://drive.google.com/drive/folders/1506sz7G5o6ATeGObP1AEwMV4msaLK3HD?usp=sharing), and other materials as necessary.
 The group will have optional weekly programming assignments for practice.
 We will meet in the [Uncloak Discord](https://discord.gg/TYwr4pMS2h) and record lectures weekly on [Youtube](https://www.youtube.com/@uncloakcrypto).

-[Practical Cryptography for Developers](https://cryptobook.nakov.com/) and [Number Theory Explained From First Principles](https://explained-from-first-principles.com/number-theory/) are recommended as supplemental resources.
+[Practical Cryptography for Developers](https://cryptobook.nakov.com/) and [Number Theory Explained From First Principles](https://explained-from-first-principles.com/number-theory/), and [Cryptography in Rust for Hackers](https://cryptographyinrustforhackers.com/index.html) are recommended as supplemental resources.

 ## Why
 Learning materials on cryptography engineering are scattered, out of date, or generally inaccessible for most developers.
 Rust has taken the cryptography world by storm, but resources on Rust-based cryptography engineering are few and far between.
 Training in cryptography does not belong behind closed doors.
 Learn cryptography with a community of enthusiasts and practitioners.
 Experience with Rust will be helpful but not required.
 See the [Uncloak Discord Rust Channel](https://discord.gg/TYwr4pMS2h) for some recommended starting resources on Rust.